ChadSmith2020/reconstitution/README.md

 ## Wear-a-Mask to Keep-us-Open Project

 The Wear-a-Mask to Keep-us-Open project provides sign templates to educate people about the importance of wearing a mask to protect themselves and others from COVID-19.
+Download a PDF of [Wear-a-Mask to Keep-us-Open](https://github.com/ChadSmith2020/reconstitution/raw/master/publications/2020-0714-wear-a-mask.pdf) signs.